Your Wedding Ceremony

 The Magic moment with a round of applause!!!

-The official calls the ceremony to and end after a few final words.
+The official calls the ceremony to an end after a few final words.

 You exit the ceremony as Husband and Wife back up the aisle followed by your bridal party.

-Your guests can gather outside on the front lawn of the Hall and partake of drinks and canapé’s while they await for you to appear at the front doors to be called out to join your guests with sounds of cheer..
+Your guests can gather outside on the front lawn of the Hall and partake of drinks and canapé’s while they wait for you to appear at the front doors to be called out to join your guests with sounds of cheer.

 (Conwy Marriage, Civil Partnership and Registration Fees apply)